Bantayan Island is an off-the-beaten-path destination in Cebu that is said to be the Boracay of the south!

-I recommend spending at least 3 days on Bantayan to discover all of the best Bantayan Island Tourist Spots and get a real taste of the slow-paced island life here in North Cebu.
+I recommend spending at least 3 days in Bantayan to discover all of the best tourist spots and to get a taste of the slow-paced island life in North Cebu.

-Also in this Bantayan Island Blog, I have included useful information on how to go to Bantayan Island, where to stay in Bantayan Island, getting around and the best time to visit.
+In this guide, you’ll discover the 15 best things to do on Bantayan Island and useful information on how to get here, where to stay, how to get around and the best time to visit.

 Bantayan Island is located in the Visayan Sea off the northwestern coast of Cebu Island in the Philippines.

 The most common route is from Cebu City to Bantayan Island with the use of the public bus and then a short ferry ride to the island.